Psyncopate-Technologies/FlinkRetailUseCase/README.md

     This launches the SQL CLI Shell through which jobs can be submitted.
     Run the desired queries.(from cd /Users/sasidarendinakaran/Documents/Demos/FlinkRetailUseCase/flink-sql-runner/sql-scripts) -- This is not Tested yet (may require some dependencies to be loaded in classpath)

-3. (c)  Use Flink REST API to submit jobs
+3. (c)  Use Flink REST API to submit jobs - yet to be tested
       * Login to the Pod (kubeclt exec -it <jobmanager pod> bash)
       * cd /opt/flink/bin
       * ./sql-gateway.sh start -Dsql-gateway.endpoint.rest.address=localhost